MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_helper_function_myth.md

 The YouTube video and the Stack Overflow post both point to Dartpad samples, but nothing about these samples leads to the conclusion that you should prefer Widget classes over functions.
 These samples demonstrate things that you need to be aware of in general, but you can run into these same issues from the misuse of Dart or the Flutter SDK in any number of ways.
 Let's pick them apart.

+## Custom Classes Bloat the Widget Tree

+As a general rule, the best

 ## Official Flutter Team Stance